skriptble/tools/README.md

 - Tools

-  The key to effecting organizing a conference is having structure and tools.
+  The key to effectively organizing a conference is having structure and tools.
   Each tool should be focused on a singular task
 - Platforms